matthewfeickert/talk-LHCb-Stats-Forum/talk.md

 <br>
 # Why are you talking at an LHCb meeting then?

-- Have been told that LHCb uses binned models for _some_ analyses
+- LHCb uses binned models for _some_ analyses
+   - Perhaps useful in those cases?
+Let's talk.
-- At CHEP 2019 was approached by one such analyst
+- At CHEP 2019 was approached by analyst of such an analysis

 ---
 # Live demo time!